How to say “small” in Japanese

 - kawaii – 可愛い (かわいい) : an i-adjective meaning ‘cute’ in Japanese.

 This is a typical usage of “chiisakute”.
-In this example, it has the smooth connection with the i-adjective, “kawaii”.
-When we want to use “chiisai” before another adjective with a smooth connection, its te form is useful.
+In this example, it has the smooth connection with “kawaii”.
+When we want to use “chiisai” in front of another adjective like this, its te form is very useful to make a smooth connection.

 Lastly, let me explain the definition and meaning of “chiisakereba”.

-- chiisakereba – 小さければ (ちいさければ) : the ba form of “chiisai”, making a conditional clause in a sentence with the meaning of ‘small’.
+- chiisakereba – 小さければ (ちいさければ) : the ba form of “chiisai”, which makes a conditional clause in a sentence with meaning ‘small’ in Japanese.

 Grammatically, “chiisakereba” consists of the following two parts: